Welcome to the The Devilled Egg’s privacy notice.

 The Devilled Egg Kitchen Academy Limited (“The Devilled Egg”, “we”, “us” or “our” in this privacy notice) is the controller and responsible for your personal data.

-The Devilled Egg Kitchen Academy Limited is a private limited company registered in England and Wales with company number 07377678 whose registered office is Redwood House, 65 Bristol Road, Keynsham, Bristol BS31 2WB.
+The Devilled Egg Kitchen Academy Limited is a private limited company registered in England and Wales with company number 07377678 whose registered office is Ground Floor Wessex House, Pixash Lane, Keynsham, Bristol, England, BS31 1TP

 Our directors are responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact us using the details set out below.